 - Glue stick, glue or adhesive dots

-Cut out my free tie templates.
+Print and cut out my free tie templates.
 Older kids can cut out the tie shapes and stripes on their own; cut them out in advance for younger children to decorate.
-I used my Silhouette Portrait but you can just use scissors or a craft knife / metal ruler / self-healing mat and hole punch.
+I used my Silhouette Portrait but you can just use good paper scissors or a craft knife / metal ruler / self-healing mat and hole punch.

-Start decorating your ties, using just a teeny bit of glue to hold it together.
+Start decorating your Father’s Day ties decorations using just a teeny bit of glue to hold it together.

 Let the ties dry, then trim off the extra stripes.

-Now add the collars: Put a glue dot on the back corner on one side like so.
+Now add the collars to turn these cute paper ties into paper napkin rings for father’s Day.
+All you need to do is put a glue dot on the back corner on one side like so.

 Then add a glue dot to the other side to create a ring and slip it on your napkin.
 Alternatively, you can wrap it around your napkin first and then connect it.

-To make a card, just decorate out my large tie template, fold a sheet of paper in half, and glue to the front.
+To make a tie card for Father’s Day, just download my large tie printable template, decorate it, fold a sheet of paper in half, and glue tie tie to the front of the card.

 To make the tie garland bunting, just connect the ties together with a strip of paper and tape or adhesive dots…